soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 If inconsistencies with imported metadata are identified, we can add a statement to the graph of such inconsistencies.
 We can also notify the author of the inconsistency so they can fix the inconsistency on their side.

-To be discussed is if harvested content is removed as soon as a harvester configuration is removed, or when records are removed from the remote endpoint.
+A governance aspect still under discussion is if harvested content is removed as soon as a harvester configuration is removed, or when records are removed from the remote endpoint.
 The risk of removing content is that relations within the graph are breached.
-Instead, we can indicate a record has been archived by the provider.
+An alternative is to indicate the record has been archived by the provider.

 Typical functionalities of a harvester: